Kshitij-M/Cogito-Speech-Emotion-Recognotion/README.md

 **Brief Explanation:**
 To build the web application, Django framework was used.
 For this, we had to first create a model API so that we could integrate the models with the website.
 Below is a screenshot of how the frontend page looks –
 The website covers a brief intro about speech emotion recognition.
 It has the option to upload the audio file (in .wav format) and, in the backend, the uploaded audio file is firstly stored in a media folder.
 It is then pre-processed using librosa for feature extraction.
 After that, these extracted features are used by the trained machine learning models to predict the emotions along with the confidence rating.
-The models (trained on 10-folds of data) take about 15 secs for prediction (may in other local machines depending on CPU power).
+The models (trained on 10-folds of data) take about 15 secs for prediction (may vary in other local machines depending on CPU power).

 ## Running this project
 To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.